Second Avenue station: Second Avenue Subway service

-The current plans for the Second Avenue Subway, made in the 2000s, will not use this space; the new Houston Street station will instead be built below the existing one, with a free transfer between them.
+As part of the 21st-century construction of the Second Avenue Subway, a new Houston Street station will instead be built below the existing one, with a free transfer between them.
 The decision to use a deeper alignment under Chrystie Street was made to simplify construction and lessen impact to the community.
-Second Avenue service will be tentatively provided by the T train once Phase 3 of construction is complete.
-When this happens, the station will become a terminal station for southbound service.
+Second Avenue service would be tentatively provided by the T train once Phase 3 of construction is complete.
+When this happens, the station would become a terminal station for southbound service.
 There will be a double crossover north of the station.
-However, Phase 4 of construction will extend the line south, below Houston Street, in the direction of Hanover Square.
+However, Phase 4 of construction would extend the line south, below Houston Street, in the direction of Hanover Square.

 In addition to the current entrances, the Second Avenue Subway station will utilize a new entrance to be constructed at Second Avenue and Third Street.
 In accordance with the Americans with Disabilities Act of 1990, the Second Avenue Subway platform will be wheelchair-accessible; however, it is unknown if the Sixth Avenue Line platforms will also become accessible.